auth0-lab/auth0-unity/README.md

 <img width="500" src="https://user-images.githubusercontent.com/178506/151587301-ea28bc25-6a7e-44eb-904b-ad4b329b3227.png">

 * When authentication is performed with the `offline_access` scope included, it returns a refresh token that can be used by `AuthManager` to request a new user token, without forcing the user to perform authentication again.
-* If you don't want to use default text components to show verification uri, user code and result, just override them from `UI Components` section.
+* If you don't want to use default UI components to show verification uri, user code and result, just override them from `UI Components` section.

 ### Common scenarios